The module is broken down into three overarching themes:

 Road safety - road collision prevention and reduction procedures, road safety audits.

 Introduction to transport planning and modelling; methods and types of data collection; network and zoning systems.
 Trip generation techniques; trip distribution modelling (growth factor and synthetic techniques); modal choice modelling.
 Route choice studies; traffic assignment models (including capacity restrained and stochastic methods); elastic demand methods; matrix estimation.
 Overview of currently used transport modelling software.
 Practical experience with software (generation, modal split and assignment).

-Transport Demand Management
+Transport Demand Management and Road Safety